Need the fast answer? See our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

-Most filters have a printed "expiration" date on the packaging.
+Most filters have a timeline printed on the packaging.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
-Pay attention at the store and you'll notice that some are engineered to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
-The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
+Pay attention at the store and you'll notice that some are engineered to only last a single month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our friends, and family to go by.
 If the filter is dirty, change it!
-A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's best to change it out more often than to let it go.
+A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's better to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Deciding how often to change your air filters can depend on several factors:

 - Type of filter your A/C system requires

 - The collective air quality of your Memphis area home